Andre-Seiji/C-Sharp-game-made-with-Unity--Tofu-Delivery-Man/README.md

  The game has two levels, but only the first one works when I upload to the unity website.

- The car model was made by https://sketchfab.com/Lexyc16 and the tyre marks model was made by https://github.com/Nition/UnitySkidmarks.
-The track used on the second level is
+ The car model was made by https://sketchfab.com/Lexyc16 and the tire marks model was made by https://github.com/Nition/UnitySkidmarks.

+ The track used on the second level is https://assetstore.unity.com/packages/3d/environments/roadways/race-tracks-140501#reviews.

- https://assetstore.unity.com/packages/3d/environments/roadways/race-tracks-140501#reviews.
-The rest was made by me.
+ The gameplay, car physics, UI and the rest were made by me.
+I learned from YouTube Unity tutorials.

+ The most difficult part was setting up the handling so that the car feels under control while playing with the keyboard but also having a tendency to drift.